Am I a danger to my own child? Cooper presses Surgeon General on Covid-19 transmission - KVIA

 And though children are at a lower risk to develop serious illness from Covid-19 than older adults, CDC Director Dr. Rochelle Walensky pushed back on claims that they are not being affected.

-Currently, the youngest population eligible for vaccinations is 12-year-olds, though studies are underway to provide protection to younger children.
+Currently, only people 12 and older are eligible for vaccinations, though studies are underway that aim to provide protection to younger children.

-It is “very likely” that data about Covid-19 vaccines in children under 12 may be available by early winter, National Institute of Allergy and Infectious Diseases Director Dr. Anthony Fauci has said.
+It is “very likely” that data about Covid-19 vaccines in children under 12 may be available by early winter, Fauci has said.

 Workplaces begin to mandate vaccinations